SMBU-MM/OF_BIQA/README.md

 3. Randomly sample image pairs and assign binary pseudo-labels.

 # Train & Test
-You can run the Main.py for training
+You can run the Main.py for training and run the test_SPAQ.py and test_KonIQ.py for testing

 # Citation
 If you find the repository helpful in your resarch, please cite the following papers.